ctrf-io/slack-test-reporter/README.md

 ## Features

 - **Send Test Results to Slack**: Automatically send test results to a Slack channel.
+- **Send Flaky Test Details to Slack**: Automatically send flaky test details to a Slack channel.
 - **Conditional Notifications**: Use the `--onFailOnly` option to send notifications only if tests fail.

 ## Setup